 Can I go out?

-A. Yes, clients can go out as they please, however there is a strict 10.30pm return time.
+A. Yes, clients can go out as they please, however there is a night time curfew.

 Do you have a washing machine?